 Virginia Smith Younce

 Virginia Smith Younce is an Executive Editor at Penguin Press.
 She began her career in book publishing at Simon & Schuster in 2006, and in 2008 was named Associate Editor at Ecco/HarperCollins.
 She joined Penguin Press in 2009.

-Emily Cunningham is an Editor at Penguin Press, which she joined after more than four years at Harper.
+Emily Cunningham is a Senior Editor at Penguin Press, which she joined after more than four years at Harper.
 She began her publishing career at Grove/Atlantic.
 She is a native of the Boston area and lives in Brooklyn.

-Christopher Richards is an Editor at Penguin Press.
+Christopher Richards is a Senior Editor at Penguin Press.
 Previously, he was an Associate Editor at Farrar, Straus and Giroux.
 He has written for The New Yorker’s “Page-Turner,” The Paris Review Daily, The Nation, The Millions, and Guernica.